At a Glance

 When could you use fewer than five users?

-Fewer than five users may be acceptable in the case that your participants will run into some of the same usability issues.
+Fewer than five users may be acceptable in the case that your contributors will run into some of the same usability issues.
 This could happen when:

 - You test with users that have overlapping demographics within different segments